LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Foundations/liveperson-functions-cli.md

 Using `lpf deploy FUNCTION_NAME`, you can (re)deploy your function.
 This will changes its state to productive.
 ## Example CI Setup

-One of the practical uses of the CLI is to use it with a CI/CD solution to automate your development and deployment of functions.
+You can use the CLI to integrate into a CI/CD solution to automate your development and deployment of functions.

-The recommended way of using the CLI in an automated environment is authentication using a bot user.
-To create a bot user first create an API key in your conversational cloud:
+We recommend authenticating with a bot user to use the CLI in an automated environment.
+To create a bot user, first create an API key in your Conversational Cloud:

  <img class="fancyimage" alt="Functions: create an API key" src="img/functions/functions_create_api_key.png">